van1985/react-training-in-house/level-3/1-react-styling.md

 #React styling

 The battle has begun.
-Since React JS is out, the old technique of applied **Embedded CSS** waked up.
+Since React JS is out, the old technique of applied **Inline style** waked up.
-Nowadays, we were have comfortable with ours best practices with style sheets and preprocessors like less or sass in others.
+Nowadays, we were have comfortable with ours best practices with style sheets and preprocessors like [less](http://lesscss.org/) or [sass](http://sass-lang.com/) in others.
-The inline style not is a new approach, its the very old, [this is tried in 1996](https://en.wikipedia.org/wiki/JavaScript_Style_Sheets) and it was a bad idea in that moment.
+The Inline style not is a new approach, its the very old, [this is tried in 1996](https://en.wikipedia.org/wiki/JavaScript_Style_Sheets) and it was a bad idea in that moment.
+The main discussion about this topic is **Inline style vs. Style sheets**.
-How we to see, there are two ways how to work with CSS in React JS.
+How to see previously, there are two main ways [how to work with CSS](http://www.w3schools.com/css/css_howto.asp) in React JS.

 1. Style sheets
   1. Internal
   2. External

-2. Embedded CSS
+2. Inline style

 ## When we speak the Style sheets